uclahs-cds/package-moPepGen/docs/vignette.md

 ![summarize-fasta-bar-plot](img/summarize-fasta.png)

-Because moPepGen calls for enzymatically cleaved peptides, there is possibility that the same peptide is called from multiple transcripts, or the same transcript with different or different combinations of variants.
-For example, the peptide below is called twice from two separate transcripts with different variants.
+Because moPepGen calls enzymatically cleaved peptides, there is the possibility that the same peptide is called from multiple transcripts, or the same transcript with different or different combinations of variants.
+For example, the peptide below is called twice from two separate transcripts with two different variants.

 ```
 >ENST00000622235.5|SNV-100-G-T|4 ENST00000614167.2|RES-202-G-A|2